 Aside from schools, corporations have also heavily invested in developing technology to improve elearning methods.
 In 1993, for instance, Cisco pushed an initiative to design practical cost-effective networks for schools (Stanford-Smith & Kidd, 2000 Google Books).
 This initiative resulted in the creation of the Cisco Network Academy Program, which now has more than 400,000 students across high schools, colleges and universities, and community-based organizations (Cisco Networking Academy Program, n.d.).

 Since the 90s, online learning has continued to grow all over the world.
-In the U.S., the number of students who took at least some of their courses online grew by more than 350,000 from fall 2016 to fall 2017, an increase of 5.7% (Lederman, 2018).
+According to elearning statistics, in the U.S., the number of students who took at least some of their courses online grew by more than 350,000 from fall 2016 to fall 2017, an increase of 5.7% (Lederman, 2018).
 Moreover, according to Trines (2018), education trends in Sub-Saharan Africa and South Asia show that online education is gaining traction in these regions despite technological barriers.

-Given the broad answer to the question “what is elearning,” educational scientists have identified different types and paradigms of elearning, according to categories such as learning style, delivery method, and educational tools used.
+Given the broad answer to the question “what is elearning,” educational scientists have identified different types and paradigms of elearning, according to categories such as learning style, delivery method, educational tools, and online course platforms used.
 The following are the types of elearning used today.